Schmelzberry/NationalParkApi/README.md

 3) Change the server, port, and user id as necessary.
 Replace 'Password' with your own relevant MySQL password and userId. (set at installation of MySQL).

 #### Database
-  1) Navigate to CretaceousApi/CretaceousApi directory using the MacOS Terminal or Windows Powershell (e.g. `cd Desktop/CretaceousApi/CretaceousApi`).
+  1) Navigate to NationalParkApi.Solution/NationalParkApi directory using the MacOS Terminal, Windows Powershell, or other preferred terminal (e.g. `cd Desktop/CretaceousApi/CretaceousApi`).
-  2) Run the command `dotnet ef database update` to generate the database through Entity Framework Core.
+  2) Run the command `$ dotnet ef database update` to generate the database through Entity Framework Core.
   3) (Optional) To update the database with any changes to the code, run the command `dotnet ef migrations add <MigrationsName>` which will use Entity Framework Core's code-first principle to generate a database update.
-After, run the previous command `dotnet ef database update` to update the database.
+After, run the previous command `$ dotnet ef database update` to update the database.

   #### Launch the API
-  1) Navigate to CretaceousApi/CretaceousApi directory using the MacOS Terminal or Windows Powershell (e.g. `cd Desktop/CretaceousApi/CretaceousApi`).
+  1) Navigate to NationalParkApi.Solution/NationalParkApi directory using the MacOS Terminal, Windows Powershell, or other preferred terminal (e.g. `cd Desktop/NationalParkApi.Solution/NationalParkApi`).
   2) Run the command `dotnet watch run` to have access to the API in Postman or browser.

 ------------------------------